ayrton/react-key-handler/README.md

 * `keyCode` can be any given [keyboard code](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/keyCode).
 * `keyEventName` will default to `'keyup'`.

+### `toggleKeyHandler` decorator

-If you're looking for key toggling use the `toggleKeyHandler` decorator, it has the same API as the `keyHandler` decorator.
+This decorator has the exact same API as the `keyHandler` decorator and should be used for when you're looking to toggle a key.

 ### `KeyHandler` component